sipsorcery-org/sipsorcery/examples/WebRTCExamples/FfmpegToWebRTC/README.md

 Waiting for ffmpeg.sdp to appear...
 ````

- - start `ffmpeg` in the same directory as the test application (or adjust the output path for the `ffmpeg.sdp` file) using the command from the console output:
+ - Start `ffmpeg` in the same directory as the test application (or adjust the output path for the `ffmpeg.sdp` file) using the command from the console output:

 `ffmpeg -re -f lavfi -i testsrc=size=640x480:rate=10 -vcodec h264 -pix_fmt yuv420p -strict experimental -g 1 -f rtp rtp://127.0.0.1:5020 -sdp_file ffmpeg.sdp`